jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 Other countries, such as Taiwan and South Korea, were not as ignorant as Virata.
 They were able to switch from import-substitution to export-promotion faster.

 So it was simply a case of Philippine policymakers being ignorant (bobo, tanga).
-Thus, South America and the Philippines were ignorant, while the Asian Tigers were not.
-This is consistent with our earlier assertion that the easy money from cash crops made the elite, not only lazy, but also ignorant (bobo, tanga) relative to the elite of countries that had no cash crops.
+Thus, South America and the Philippines were bobo, while the Asian Tigers were not.

+This is consistent with our earlier assertion that the easy money from cash crops made the elite, not only lazy, but also bobo and tanga relative to the elite of countries that had no cash crops.

 David Hume would go against import substitution: